 1. A front end is the graphical user interface of a computer that makes it easier to use.
 For example, Microsoft Windows 3.11 was a front end for the MS-DOS command line.
 Before Windows, the user had to memorize a series of commands to perform tasks on the command line that made computers difficult for most users.

-With Windows, once a user learned how to use the mouse and navigate Windows, the computer became much easier to use, but still had all the same functionality of MS-DOS.
+With Windows, once a user learns how to use the mouse for navigation, interactions between the user and computer become easier.
+However, they still have all the same functionality of MS-DOS.

 Should I use "front end" or "front-end" in my writing?